pablodecm/phd_thesis/src/101_chapter_1.md

 The complex exponential phase
 can be then removed by a $SU(2)$ group rotation, a transformation that is often referred as *unitary gauge*.
-The resulting scalar field can simple be expressed as:
+The resulting scalar field can simply be expressed as:
 $$
 \phi = \frac{1}{\sqrt{2}}
 \begin{pmatrix} 0\\ v + H \end{pmatrix}